mediroozmeh/FPGA_BitonicSorting/README.md

 In this experiment OpenCL description of bitonic sorting algorithm is used as a source code to be synthesized by SDAccel targeting xilinx FPGAs.
 However, same source code is run on GPU as a competitive platform of FPGA but the main goal of this experiment is to go through and complete FPGA design flow using SDAccel and explore its capabilities.

 ### Legal Status
-OpenCL source code of this work is chosen from NVIDIA OpenCL examples repository, modification and optimization are done in order to achieve high performance RTL.
+OpenCL source code of this work is chosen from NVIDIA OpenCL examples repository, modification and optimization are done in order to generate high performance RTL.

 ### Brief Analysis of Bitonic Sorting Algorithm: